cshields164/end-of-phase1-project/README.md

 ![Portuguese Class Boxplot](docs/charles.png)

-### Boxplots: Fina Grades and the Weekly use of alchol for Portuguese class
+### Boxplots: Sum of grades and extra after school support

 Lastly we compared the variable of extra after school support ‘studentsup’ with the sum of grades ‘G1+G2+G3’ and we noticed that students with support had at least a grade of 15 or above and those without the student support had much lower grades in the minimum range while exploring! y-axis represent the sum of grades and x-axis represent the studentsup.